-In practice, I’ve found that locking in a good hammock camping site is usually much easier than finding a tent site.
+In practice, I’ve found that locking in good hammock camping sites is usually much easier than finding a tent site.
 While trees are everywhere, so is uneven, rocky ground.
 This is particularly true of wooded areas, where tent campers have roots and stones galore to contend with.

 How many times have you settled down in your tent at the end of a long day, only to have some sneaky rock jab you in the back?
 What about those moments when you discover the ground isn’t nearly as even as you thought it was, and now you’re stuck sleeping on an annoying slope?